 top of page

-Since our beginning, the main goal of Active Africa has been to facilitate young people's access to better quality education.
+Since our inception, Active Africa's main objective has been to provide young people with access to better quality education.

-In Malawi, our challenge in these years has been to improve education in the poorest areas of the country.
-To do this, we have restored and upgraded the infrastructure of some of the public schools in the Dowa area.
-On each trip, all the schools that have received help over the years are visited and meetings are held with the educational community and parents to learn about their needs.
-The awarding of scholarships for the two best students in each class has become a great incentive for these underprivileged students.
+In Malawi our challenge during these years has been to improve education in the poorest areas of the country.
+To this end, we have restored and improved the infrastructure of some of the public schools in the Dowa area.
+On each trip we visit all the schools that have received help over the years and hold meetings with the educational community and parents to learn about their needs.
+The awarding of scholarships for the two best students of each graduating class has become a great incentive for these underprivileged students.
 Our most important projects have been:

-Construction and rehabilitation of two- and three-classroom buildings in 20 primary and secondary schools in the Dowa area: St. Mathias, Dowa I, Kanjenje, Mvera, Mbindo, Lovimbi, Katundu, Chankhungu Primary, Dowa II, Chingondo, Chigwere, Mpangweni, Masadedera, Kasumba, Mtenje, Chankhungu Secondary, Mgona Secondary, Chimbang'ombe.
+Construction and rehabilitation of two and three classroom buildings in 23 primary and secondary schools in the Dowa area: St. Mathias, Dowa I, Kanjenje, Mvera, Mbindo, Lovimbi, Katundu, Chankhungu Primary, Dowa II, Chingondo, Chigwere, Mpangweni, Masadedera, Kasumba, Mtenje, Chankhungu Secondary, Mgona Secondary, Chimbang'ombe.

-Throughout these years we have realized that we had to bet on secondary education since this guarantees the full cycle of education.
-Our action has been extended to guarantee the safety of the students and we have financed the construction of 3 Boarding Schools for girls in the Chankhungu, Mwera and Chimbang'ombe High Schools.
+Throughout these years, we have realized that we had to focus on secondary education, as this guarantees the complete cycle of education.
+Our action has extended to ensuring the safety of female students and we have financed the construction of 3 boarding schools for girls in Chankhungu, Mwera and Chimbang'ombe Secondary Schools.

-As a result of our support for education, our SCHOLARSHIP PROGRAM was born, through which we finance the studies of students who for different reasons deserve help to continue studying.
+As a consequence of our support for education, our SCHOLARSHIP PROGRAM was born, through which we finance the studies of students who, for different reasons, deserve help to continue studying.
 We believe that this is the best investment for a better future.

 This is a very important program for Active Africa.

-It is our reason for being and what we spend a lot of our efforts on.
+It is our raison d'être and where we spend a lot of our efforts.
 We believe that education will serve to improve and change the lives of many young people individually and as a society.

-On the one hand, and from the beginning, we decided to implement a Program through which 2 scholarships per school are awarded each year, one to the best girl and the other to the best boy of all the primary schools that are within our program in the Dowa and Kanyenje area.
-These students continue with our support during Secondary and Higher Studies or University.
-The program expanded its scope of application to other areas and territories of the country, granting scholarships to many high school and university students from Lilongwe, Blanthyre, Dowa, Mzuzu, Nkhotakota, etc.
+On the one hand, and since our inception, we decided to implement a program through which 2 scholarships per school are awarded every year, one to the best girl and one to the best boy of all primary schools that are within our program in the area of Dowa and Kanyenje.
+These pupils continue with our support during Secondary and Higher Education or University.
+The program expanded its scope to other areas and territories of the country, providing scholarships to many secondary school and university students in Lilongwe, Blanthyre, Dowa, Mzuzu, Nkhotakota, etc.

-Thanks to this, more than 2,000 young people have benefited from the possibility of pursuing higher education and marking a change of course in their lives that will directly affect the improvement of the country.
-Numerous scholarships have also been given to girls / boys recommended by people we trust and who are in dire need.
+As a result, more than 3,000 young people have benefited from the opportunity to pursue higher education and mark a change of direction in their lives that will have a direct impact on the improvement of the country.
+Also, numerous scholarships have been given to girls/boys recommended by people we trust and who are in a situation of extreme need.

-Many young people in Malawi deserve this opportunity and our association is proud to be able to help some of them fulfill their dreams.
+Many young people in Malawi deserve this opportunity and it is a source of pride for our association to be able to help some of them fulfill their dreams.

-When we travel to Malawi, we visit them at their various study centers.
+When we travel to Malawi, we visit them in their different study centers.

-There is nothing that can make us feel happier than to see how these children we met at a very young age are finishing their studies and entering the job market.
+There is nothing that can make us feel happier than to see how these children we met at a very young age are finishing their studies and joining the labor market.

-We appreciate the sponsorship of Fundación Gandara, Martiderm, Zikkomo, Familia Cejudo-Mercado and other individuals who assume the cost of their studies.
+We are grateful for the sponsorship of the Gandara Foundation, Maite Iglesias Baciana Foundation, Martiderm, Zikkomo, Cejudo-Mercado Family and other individuals who assume the cost of their studies.

-On the other hand, in Kenya we are granting scholarships to many young women through the Kianda Foundation programs and with the sponsorship of the Maite Iglesias Baciana Foundation.
+On the other hand, in Kenya we are providing scholarships to many young women through programs of the Kianda Foundation and with the sponsorship of the Maite Iglesias Baciana Foundation.
 This is a successful project that has improved the lives of many women in the most needy areas of Kenya.

 New constructions are underway: